swc-nw/git-novice/02-setup.md

 *   our name and email address,
 *   to colorize output,
-*   what our favorite text editor is, and
+*   what our favorite text editor is,
+*   which alias'ed commands we want to use, and
 *   that we want to use these settings globally (i.e., for every project),

-The four commands above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+The few commands above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: